csommerl/js120/lesson1/lesson1_notes.md

 *Compact syntax does not fully work the same as the full syntax of having a function as a value of a property.*

 Cf. [Method definitions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions) on MDN.
-- It appears that one of the main limitations is that method definitions are not constructable.
+- It appears that one of the main limitations is that method definitions / compact syntax are not constructable.

 ## The `this` Keyword